personal finance | june 16, 2025

 Consider streamlining your holdings across your various accounts so that you hold only what you need to ensure adequate diversification; doing so can help you manage your portfolio more easily over time.

-Having multiple accounts can give you more flexibility when taking withdrawals in retirement; at the same time, duplicative investment holdings could cause unnecessary complexity.
+Having multiple accounts (including ones with different tax treatments) can give you more flexibility when taking withdrawals in retirement.
+At the same time, duplicative investment holdings could cause unnecessary complexity.

 What to do next

-If you identify imbalances in asset allocation, overlap in your own portfolio, or overlap between your portfolio and that of your spouse, pare back some of your concentrated holdings.
-You can invest the proceeds in an area where your combined portfolios have less exposure.
-Just be sure to keep the tax implications of these moves in mind.
+If you identify imbalances in asset allocation, or overlap across your combined portfolio, pare back some of your concentrated holdings.
+You can invest the proceeds in an area where you have less exposure, keeping the tax implications of these moves in mind.
 If there is a way to meet your goals by making changes and adjustments to your allocations in the tax-advantaged accounts, that might be a better approach than realizing a large gain in a taxable account.

 Going forward, the process of maintaining an allocation and a level of diversification that meet your needs as a couple will require ongoing review.
 While a deep dive into the plan is only necessary periodically—perhaps every few years—it is valuable to review your overall allocation each year.